Scott Bigelow | 910.521.6351 | email@example.com

 University Communications and Marketing

-The University of North Carolina at Pembroke ranked high in several key categories of U.S. News & World Report’s “Best Colleges and Universities 2009.”
+PEMBROKE, N.C. – The University of North Carolina at Pembroke ranked first in the South for the diversity of its student body in U.S. News & World Report’s “Best Colleges and Universities 2010.”

 © The University of North Carolina at Pembroke